Para (Special Forces): Operation Bluestar 1984

-In 1984 the Para (SF) were involved in Operation Blue Star.
-They were charged to lead an attack to evict Sikh militants hiding inside the Holy Site of the Sikh religion the Golden Temple Punjab.
+In 1984 the Para (SF) was involved in Operation Blue Star.
+They were charged with leading an attack to evict Sikh militants hiding inside the Holy Site of the Sikh religion the Golden Temple Punjab.
 80 members of 1 Para (SF) were given the task of assaulting two areas of the temple, one of which required divers.
-However, there were a number of setbacks as a result of inaccurate intelligence on the strength of the militants who were trained by Gen. Shabeg Singh (ex-1 Para himself), operating in low light, the conventional manner of the raid, and the lack of incentive, all of which resulted in a mission failure.
+However, there were several setbacks as a result of inaccurate intelligence on the strength of the militants who were trained by Gen. Shabeg Singh (ex-Indian Army), operating in low light, the conventional manner of the raid, and the lack of incentive, all of which resulted in a mission failure.
 The diver mission was aborted after the first team got bogged down.
 The commandos accompanied by Raghunath Dubey achieved their aims after a gunfight with militants that lasted hours.

 Sri Lanka 1987

 The late 1980s saw the Para (SF) in action in Sri Lanka, as part of Operation Pawan.
 However, the lack of proper planning by the Indian Peace Keeping Force (IPF), and insufficient intelligence on the Liberation Tigers of Tamil Eelam's (LTTE) whereabouts, caused the initial heli-borne assault on Jaffna University on 11 October 1987 to be a tragic failure.
-However it was because of the efforts of the Para (SF) that later led to the capture of the Jaffna peninsula, forcing the LTTE militants to take refuge in the forests.
+However, it was because of the efforts of the Para (SF) that later led to the capture of the Jaffna peninsula, forcing the LTTE militants to take refuge in the forests.

 Six soldiers lost their lives in that mission.
 Due to their superior training, the Para (SF) took refuge under a house, after they were misled by a youth who offered his services to help the commandos track Velupillai Prabhakaran but instead took them on a wild goose chase.
 They engaged the enemy for 24 hours and picked up all their dead with their weapons after reinforcements arrived the next morning.

-After the failed assault on Jaffna City, the 10 Para (SF) participated in a heli-borne assault on the town of Moolai 23 km to the north west in November 1987.
-More than 200 LTTE guerrillas were killed and an arms depot seized.
-In order to give the commandos battle experience, 1 Para (SF) was rotated home in early 1988 and replaced by 9 Para (SF).
+After the failed assault on Jaffna City, the 10 Para (SF) participated in a heli-borne assault on the town of Moolai 23 km to the northwest in November 1987.
+More than 200 LTTE guerrillas were killed and an arms depot was seized.
+To give the commandos battle experience, 1 Para (SF) was rotated home in early 1988 and replaced by 9 Para (SF).

 This battalion was scheduled to return home in June 1988, but the tour of duty was extended due to a planned air assault into the coastal swamps around Mullaittivu.
 The mission was a success, in that it located several arms caches.
 The 9 Para (SF) also provided 12 men for the security of the Indian High Commission in Sri Lanka.